 - Set a good example: Kids observe and learn from their parents.
 Put your phone away while driving and only use it when you are safely pulled over.
-According to the Pew Research Center, 40 percent of teens, aged 12 to 17, say they have been in a car when the driver used a cell phone in a way that put themselves and others in danger. - Talk to your teen: Discuss the risks and responsibilities of driving and the danger of dividing their attention between a phone call and the road.
+According to the Pew Research Center, 40 percent of teens aged 12 to 17 say they have been in a car when the driver used a cell phone in a way that put themselves and others in danger. - Follow the law: Hand-held cell phone use, texting, messaging or accessing the internet while driving are illegal activities in Nevada. - Talk to your teen: Discuss the risks and responsibilities of driving and the danger of dividing their attention between a phone call and the road.
 Show them the statistics related to distracted driving and urge them to share what they learn with their friends.
 Encourage them to speak up if they are a passenger in a car with a distracted driver. - Establish ground rules: Set up family rules about not using the phone or other electronic devices while behind the wheel.
 Enforce the limits set by the graduated licensing program. - Sign a pledge: Have your teen take action by agreeing to a family contract about wearing seat belts, not speeding, not driving after drinking, and not using a cell phone behind the wheel.
-Agree on penalties for violating the pledge, including paying for tickets or loss of driving privileges. - Know the Law: It is illegal in Louisiana for teen drivers under age 18 to use a wireless telecommunications device to engage in a call or to write, send or read a text-based communication while driving.
-Holders of a Class E learner's license or intermediate license may use a wireless handsfree telephone to engage in a call or write, send or read a text-based communication only when the motor vehicle is lawfully parked.

-Other dangerous distractions: In addition to cell phone use, distracted driving can include eating, grooming, drinking, listening to or adjusting the radio or MP3 player, using the GPS, talking to passengers, or watching a video, just to name a few activities.
+Agree on penalties for violating the pledge, including paying for tickets or loss of driving privileges. - Other dangerous distractions: In addition to cell phone use, distracted driving can include eating, grooming, drinking, listening to or adjusting the radio or MP3 player, using the GPS, talking to passengers, or watching a video, just to name a few activities.
 Inexperienced drivers are particularly susceptible to these kinds of distractions.